 The main entry of the centre is identified through the angled ocular wall and overlapping coloured stainless steel cladding to resemble a lens aperture.

-The project is due to be completed in March 2018.
+The project was completed in March 2018.